 Looking for Specialist Lease Extension Advice?
-Call us on FREEPHONE 0800 1404544 for FREE Initial Phone Advice.
+Call our Specialist Solicitors on FREEPHONE 0800 1404544 for FREE Initial Phone Advice.

 If I purchase a flat with a short lease attached will I have to wait 2 years before I can obtain an extension?

 Broadly yes – you do need to years ownership in normal circumstances before applying for a statutory leasehold extension – though there is no requirement that you ever lived in the flat.

 However, if the person who sold you the property had already applied for lease extension and assigned, as part of the cell documentation, that right to you, then you can immediately apply to extend the lease without having to wait that two-year period.

 Probate sales – will I still have to wait for two years?

 If the property is part of the estate of someone who was recently died, the beneficiary does not need to wait for that two-year period, provided that the executors make an application for a statutory lease extension within two years of the date of grant of probate [provided that the deceased person must have qualified for that lease extension themselves – including having been the owner of the property themselves for at least two years.]